intel/opencl-intercept-layer/docs/controls.md

 ##### `ChromePerformanceTimingInStages` (bool)

-If set to a nonzero value, the Intercept Layer for OpenCL Applications will separate the performance infomation placed in the JSON file into Queued, Submitted, and Execution stages.
+If set to a nonzero value, the Intercept Layer for OpenCL Applications will separate the performance information placed in the JSON file into Queued, Submitted, and Execution stages.
 It will also reorder the threads/queues by starting runtime.
 This flag is only functional when ChromePerformanceTiming is also set.

 ##### `ChromePerformanceTimingPerKernel` (bool)